Boyer-Moore - The String Matcher That Skips More Than It Reads

 else:

 The inner loop compares right-to-left.
-The key insight: a mismatch at position $j$ from the right gives us information about both the mismatching character and the already-matched suffix.
+A mismatch at $j$ gives information about both the mismatching character (bad character rule) and the already-matched suffix (good suffix rule).
+Take the larger shift.

-Horspool (1980) observed that using only the bad character heuristic applied to the text character aligned with the rightmost pattern position (not the mismatch position) yields nearly the same practical speed with far simpler code:
+Horspool (1980) noticed that nearly all the practical speed of Boyer-Moore comes from the bad character rule applied to just one character: the text character aligned with the rightmost position of the pattern.

 Horspool(T, P):